The Suez Canal blocked, what can they do?

 This happenened after the death of Alexander the Great, when general Ptolemy declared himself Pharaoh of Egypt and his son, Ptolemy II, took up building the canal again.

-However, the different water levels blocked him until, around 274 to 273 BC, his engineers then came up with the idea of the lock.
+However, the different water levels blocked him until, around 274 to 273 BC, when his engineers came up with the idea of the lock.
 This allowed them to regulate the flow of water between the Red Sea and Nile.
 Unfortunately, it was prone to the whims of the Nile, and therefore frequently silted up, due to the regular flooding.
 In fact under Roman Emperors Trajan and Hadrian they had to re-dig the canal.

 When did it fall into disuse?

 Islamic texts that discuss the canal, say that it silted up, then was reopened in 641 or 642 AD by Amr, the Muslim conqueror of Egypt.
-Then in around 760 A.D., the Abbasid Caliph, Abu Jafar El-Mansur, ordered the Canal be filled with sand as he wanted to stop the movement of goods to Mecca and Medina where they were revolting against his rule.
+Then in around 760 A.D., the Abbasid Caliph, Abu Jafar El-Mansur, ordered the Canal be filled with sand as he wanted to stop the movement of goods to Mecca and Medina as where they were revolting against his rule.

 That was that until Ferdinand de Lesseps in 1854 set up a new Suez Canal Company.